 If you haven't heard yet, bulk bins are awesome!
 They have so many options, things are surprisingly cheap, and they give you a great reason to use all of those trendy mason jars you have been collecting for the last 5 years.

 Seriously, I have seen all of these zero waste people talking about the wonders of bulk bins for a while, but I finally decided to give it a go.
 And you know what, it was kind of fun.
 I realized there are some surprisingly great options in the bulk bins.
 Like chocolate covered pretzels, popcorn, all sorts of nuts, and like 8 different options for rice (who knew there were so many).
+And you can get things just in the quantity that you need, so extra food isn't just sitting around getting stale.
 I had a list for the week, and I decided to see how much of it I could get in the bulk bins.
 Besides the veggies and tomato sauce, I could get pretty much everything there.

 I have to say, I was a little surprised.
 And, apparently, so was the girl at the checkout scanner.
 As she rang things up, she seemed surprised by how cheap some of the things in my haul were.
 I don't know if that's a good thing or not, but it is definitely a testament to how inexpensive shopping the bulk bins can be.

 So, why did I try shopping in the bulk bins to begin with?
 Well, yes, I was looking forward to using all of my pretty mason jars, but also, the fact that most of these foods are healthier was a great incentive.
-Not only are they healthier because of their intrinsic qualities (I bought a lot of rice, beans, nuts, and dried fruit for the week), but also the fact that they aren't packaged in plastic or absorbing BPA from a can lining is another one.
+Not only are they healthier because of their intrinsic qualities (I bought a lot of rice, beans, nuts, and dried fruit for the week as opposed to my usual snacks of cookies and chips), but also the fact that they aren't packaged in plastic or absorbing BPA from a can lining is another one.